digitalutsc/ableplayer/additional-documentations.md

 ### Default Settings:

 - Default width of the transcript container matches the width of the able player
+- To prevent double playback buttons, go to Structure > Media Type > Video > Manage Display > Video File, then select the settings gear and unselect "Show playback controls" and save

 ### Transcript Text Formatting: